ALMA. Mediums and visionaires

 These creations offer an intimate drive and beauty that has to be perceived in the shortest distance, that offered by this exhibition: embroideries with fluidic forms, floral drawings, gardens of Eden, cosmic maps, planetary architectures, portraits of spirits, sacred geometry, secret alphabets, healing recipes, esoteric symbolism, the transmission of messages from the beyond, scientific writings and multiple legacies on their extraordinary experiences.

-The works come from different international museums, private collections, galleries and libraries.
+The works come from different international museums, private collections and galleries.
 This is the first time that a Spanish museum has presented this type of legacy applying a gender interpretation, and linked to research on the social, political and spiritual movements of a tumultuous period which marked the life and work of these women, always outside the established order: “Their art does not come from art”.
 They did not seek personal prestige but the healing of their souls, fraternity and the common good.
 They predicted that their creations were for the future and eternity.
 And now the future is here.